 Purchase stock photos: Original graphics and illustrations make a design stand out.
-But if you are low on budget or time and can’t afford professional photos and models, then stock photos are the way to go.
+But if you are low on budget or time and can’t afford professional photos and models, then high-quality stock photos are the way to go.
 Unsplash is a popular platform for stock photos.

 Experiment: Sometimes good typography, contrasting colors, and a minimal copy can be enough.
 For example, this ad by The New York Times has a feel-good minimal design, and the play with the colors is quite well executed.

 11. Human faces build trust